agni-datta/agni-datta/README.md

 ## Research Interests

-Broadly speaking, the following comprise the core of my research interests:
+Broadly speaking, along with general cryptography the following comprise the core of my research interests:

 ```
 Zero-knowledge proofs;